 Born in Milton, Massachusetts, in 1895, R. Buckminster Fuller was known most prominently as an architect, inventor and engineer.
-Fuller reached the peak of his fame as the designer of the 200-meter geodesic dome that housed the U.S. pavilion at the 1967 World's Fair in Montreal, Canada.
-The most famous image of Buckminster Fuller was on the cover of Time Magazine.
-For the cover, Time superimposed a headshot of Fuller over his Expo '67 dome.
-To complete the image, Time's graphic artist altered Fuller's cranium to resemble a geodesic dome.
+Fuller reached the peak of his fame as the designer of the 200 meter geodesic dome that housed the U.S. pavilion at the 1967 World's Fair in Montreal, Canada.
+The most famous image of Buckminster Fuller is on the cover of Time Magazine, an altered headshot superimposed over his Expo '67 dome.
+On the Time cover, Fuller's cranium also takes the shape of a geodesic dome.